 Del Mar Shores Beach Access

 Dog’s are welcome here south of the staircase with a leash.
 Solana Beach also requires that the leashes be only a maximum of 6 feet.
 If you were to follow this beach south, you would end up at Del Mar Dog Beach.

 Del Mar Dog Beach- North Beach #

 Located directly behind the Del Mar Fairgrounds, Del Mar Dog Beach is the place to go if you would like your dog to be leash-free from Labor Day to June 15.
 After June 15, your dog must be on a leash.
 Here we have one of the most dog-friendly beaches in San Diego, North County!

 There is a large sandy beach with lots of room for your dog to roam.
-It is important to note that the water currents are a bit rough here when the tide is high, so please keep this in mind if your dog likes to swim.
+It is important to note that the water currents are a bit rough when the tide is high, so please keep this in mind if your dog likes to swim.

 Del Mar City Beach

-The rules pertaining to this beach are the following: leashed dogs are only allowed from Labor Day until June 15, after that, no dogs allowed for the rest of the year.
+The rules of this beach are the following: leashed dogs are only allowed from Labor Day until June 15; after that, no dogs are allowed for the rest of the year.

 Del Mar South Beach Access

 At South Beach Del Mar, leashed dogs are welcomed year-round.
 Here at South Beach Del Mar, you will find a dirt trail above the train tracks on the bluff, which makes for an excellent walk with your leashed dog.
 The trail is gorgeous, and not many people are aware of it, so you’re welcome!

 Getting here is a bit tricky as there is no parking lot, and the entranceway is in a residential neighborhood.

 San Diego City Dog Friendly Beaches

 Here in San Diego, we especially love our dogs!
-Every beach that is run by the city allows leashed dogs to be on the beach in the morning before 9 am and in the evening after 6 pm from April 1st to October 31 and 4 pm from November 1st to March 31.
+Every beach run by the city allows leashed dogs to be on the beach in the morning before 9 am and in the evening after 6 pm from April 1st to October 31 and 4 pm from November 1st to March 31.

 For further information, I have included a link to the rules and regulations for the San Diego City Beaches.